TDeepanshPandey/prismicwebsite/README.md

-# test4prismic
+# Prismic Website

- Prismic Website Learning
+In this repository, I learn and publish my learning from Prismic.io website publishing.